Ninja-Squad/ninja-squad.github.com/_posts/2017-08-17-what-is-new-angular-5.md

 This will also compile with `ngc`, except if `fullTemplateTypeCheck` is activated:

-    Method 'hasEror' does not exist on type ''.
+    Property 'hasEror' does not exist on type 'NgModel'.
 Did you mean 'hasError'?

 That's super cool!
 Right now the default value of `fullTemplateTypeCheck` is `false`, but we can expect to see it become `true` in a future release.
+(Side note: this feature is currently a bit flaky, and I ran into issues testing it.
+You might want to wait 5.0.x to try it!).

 The compiler is now also smarter to understand factories, and there's thus no need to use this weird trick anymore: